craig-davis/craig-davis.github.io/_posts/2020-07-03-Tacoma-WA-Road-Bike-Routes.markdown

 coming soon.

 ## What I've left out
 I don't generally ride on Ruston Way Road, and I never ride on the Ruston Way Path.
 The Ruston Way Road is a horrible road with no shoulders, a close curb, and narrow lanes that prevent a car from being able to overtake a rider safely.
 It's a very poor road for riding.
-The multi-use path is appropriate for road bikes.
+The multi-use path is not appropriate for road bikes.
 The speed differential and poor sight lines to the many driveway intersections make it unsafe for both rider and pedestrian.
 I find it best to steer clear of the entire waterfront down there.
 I do occasionally time trial it down the road, but it's not safe for general riding.

 [dunes]: https://www.metroparkstacoma.org/place/dune-peninsula/
 [dockton]: https://www.evergreenmtb.org/trails/dockton-forest